fieldtrip/website/development/realtime/ctf.md

 Please note that for this to work, you will need to start up the remote buffer _before_ **ctf2ft_v2**.
 Once **ctf2ft_v2** is happily up and running, you can start **Acq** from a different command line or using existing GUI tools.

 Since streaming the data to a remote [FieldTrip buffer](/development/realtime/buffer) might incur a delay due to network traffic, **ctf2ft_v2** employs an internal ring buffer for up to 10 data packets and a simple (socket pair) mechanism to synchronize between copying data packets from the shared memory to the internal ring buffer, and streaming the data from the ring buffer to the [FieldTrip buffer](/development/realtime/buffer).
 This means that small delays should not interfere with the time-critical operation of clearing up slots in the shared memory segment, as long as the average throughput is high enough.

-### Downsampling, channel selection, applying gains
+### Version 3 with downsampling, channel selection, applying gains

-The most recent interface, called **ctf2ft_v3**, does everything that version 2 does but has the additional ability to downsample the incoming CTF data, apply the correct sensor gains, and write out only selected channels.
+The most recent interface, called **ctf2ft_v3**, does everything that version 2 does, but has the additional ability to downsample the incoming CTF data, apply the correct sensor gains, and write out only selected channels.
 This application is started like this:

     ctf2ft_v3 hostname:port:flags:decimation:channels